clemens-it/owst/doc/INSTALL.md

 Access the web interface with your browser: http://<your.server.ip.address>/owst.
-You should see the One Wire Switch Timer Controllisting the Test switch you previously inserted into the database.
+You should see the 1-Wire Switch Timer Control listing the Test switch you previously inserted into the database.
 If you reload the page multiple times the switch status should change randomly (as expected with owserver faking the device).

 By clicking on the listed switch you can add, edit and delete time programs.
-Please note that time programs will not have an effect with a simulated one wire device.
+Please note that time programs will not have an effect with a simulated 1-Wire device.